 Remember: Your credit report has personal information.
-If you are using a public computer, make sure your information will be erased when you are done to protect against identity theft.
+If you are using a public computer, make sure your information is erased when you are done to protect against identity theft.
 Ask the librarian or someone else you trust if you do not know how to do this.

 Mistakes are common in credit reports.
 If you find a mistake in yours, do this:

 - Give them all the information you can like the name of the creditor, the account number, and the reason why the report is wrong.
 Each reporting company has a list of required information they need to find your account, so make sure you give details.

 - If you are in the middle of a dispute with a business, tell the credit reporting company and have them report it as a disputed debt on your credit report.

 - If you are mailing the dispute, send a copy of the credit report you got with your letter.
 Circle the mistake on it, and write next to it, “Please Remove.”
 Keep a copy of the report for yourself.

 Send copies of any other papers that help explain the situation.

 Date your letter or make a note of when you called.
 If you did it online keep a confirmation page or other proof.
 Make sure you keep copies of your credit report and your letter for yourself.

 Also, send a copy of the letter and credit report to the creditor/business that gave the wrong information and ask them to stop reporting wrong information about you.
 For example, if the credit report says you owe money to Smith Department Store, and you do not, write to the credit reporting company and write to Smith Department Store.
 They may agree to stop reporting it.
 They might also give you a letter saying they made a mistake.
 Then you can send that letter to the credit reporting companies, so they can fix your report.